hongsoog/GoogleMLCourse/README.md

 # NumPy

-Jupyter Notebook &amp; Data Associated with my Tutorial video on the Python NumPy Library
+Jupyter Notebook and Data Associated with my Tutorial video on the Python NumPy Library

 Video Link:
 https://youtu.be/GB9ByFAIAH4